vaivaug/Dissertation/readme.txt

 1. Run experiments 3*5 = 15 output files (3 different balancing types, 5 different solvers)
 For each out of 15, we run different thresholds and ngrams.

-2. thresholds: 0.05, 0.1, 0.15, 0.2 ....,  0.95 ? (every 0.05)
+2. thresholds: 0, 0.05, 0.1, 0.15, 0.2 ....,  0.95,  1 ? (every 0.05)
    ngrams:  (1, 1); (1, 2); (1, 3); (2, 2); (2, 3); (3, 3) ?
 Do I need 4?

+   run 5 random ones, if oversampling is a win for most of them, then

-3. which evaluation parameters to store: AUC, Accuracy, Confusion Matrix?  (one of them or all of them)
+3. which evaluation parameters to store: AUC plot states: parameters store only AUC confidence interval percentage of false negative output AUC plots, with some text

 4. The best will be the one with the lowest FN, and quiet low top right corner?
 Keep percentages of both?

+5. I need to have diagrams about the best C and max_features values, Do I do it before experiments or after the experiments, with the best threshold and solver type
+NOT
 4. Using test, validation and train.
 Not touching test at all. treat validation as test.
-So do the cross validation: on train ; or on train+validation ?
+So do the cross validation: on train ; ?

-5.
+5. Do I need diagrams from the article, Learning Curve, run on training predictions and validation prediction

+6. at which point do I run on test set

+7. I can write the paper after.